lnfernux/lnfernux.github.io/_posts/2024-08-25-SecurityMonitoring-DataSources.md

 ---
 layout: post
-title: Security Monitoring - Threat Modelling and Data Sources
+title: Security Monitoring - Threat Modeling and Data Sources
 subtitle: One of the most misunderstood aspects of security monitoring is determining what data sources to use for what purpose.
 In this post, we will go through the process of determining what data sources to use for what purpose, where to prioritize developing use cases and how to plan for the future.
 tags:
   - Security Monitoring